Education System in Japan

 Japanese language schools

-After senior high school, Vocational Schools teach practical knowledge and techniques in diverse fields such as Education, Medicine, Agriculture, Business …
+Vocational Schools teach practical knowledge and techniques in different fields such as Education, Medicine, Agriculture, and Business etc.

 Upon graduation (2 years), foreign students are able to seek a job position in Japan.